tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 If the defense doubles up on someone like Harden, he passes the ball to an open shooter to knock down a three.
 To avoid being outmatched on defense by another big, teams looked for a versatile forward to play the center role (such as Draymond Green, PJ Tucker, or Robert Covington).

 **Applicability to tech comm:** Maybe a role you thought was key turns out to be superfluous.
-Maybe you get rid of our manager or team lead and replace the person with another senior technical writer, and then share the managerial responsibilities across all the senior writers?
+Maybe you get rid of middle management and replace the role(s) with another senior technical writer, and then share the managerial responsibilities across all the senior writers?
 Or maybe you get rid of your tools guru and outsource that role to a commercial solution?
 Or maybe get rid of some process or pipeline stage you thought was essential?
 What central role or process can you do without?

 ## 4. Dribble penetration